grafana/grafana/docs/sources/setup-grafana/installation/windows/index.md

 # Install Grafana on Windows

-The following video guides you through the steps in which you can install Grafana in Windows standalone installer as described in this document:
+The following video demonstrates how to install Grafana using the Windows standalone installer as outlined in this document:

 {{< youtube id="js2bZijbhJM" >}}